emissary-ingress/emissary/docs/reference/ambassador-with-aws.md

     redirect_cleartext_from: 8080
 ```

+This configuration makes Ambassador start a new listener on 8080 which redirects all cleartext HTTP traffic to HTTPS.

+Note: Ambassador only supports standard ports (80 and 443) on the load balancer for L4 redirection, [yet](https://github.com/datawire/ambassador/issues/702)!
+For instance, if you configure port 8888 for HTTP and 9999 for HTTPS on the load balancer, then an incoming request to `http://<host>:8888` will be redirected to `https://<host>:8888`.
+This will fail because HTTPS listener is on port 9999.

+#### L7 Load Balancer

-If you are running the load balancer in L7 mode, then you will want to redirect all the incoming HTTP requests with `X-FORWARDED-PROTO: http` header to HTTPS.
+If you are running the load balancer in L7 mode, then you will want to redirect all the incoming HTTP requests without the `X-FORWARDED-PROTO: https` header to HTTPS.
 Here is an example Ambassador configuration for this scenario:

 ```yaml
 apiVersion: ambassador/v0